alice-lorenzi/Group-project/topic.md

 <h2 style="color:#ff0000;">PROJECT GOALS</h2>

-- To query the [**ArCo**](http://wit.istc.cnr.it/arco/)  ontology network via its dedicated SPARQL endpoint, aiming to retrieve pertinent and structured data concerning the subject of our project: Spedale del Ceppo.
+- To query the [**ArCo**](http://wit.istc.cnr.it/arco/)  ontology network via its dedicated [SPARQL endpoint](https://dati.cultura.gov.it/sparql), aiming to **retrieve pertinent and structured data concerning the subject of our project**: Spedale del Ceppo.
 - To employ advanced **Large Language Models** (e.g., [ChatGPT](https://chatgpt.com/) and [Gemini]( https://gemini.google.com/app )
-) to generate novel insights and formulate new RDF triples, that could enrich the ArCo Knowledge Graph.
+) to **generate novel insights and formulate new RDF triples**, that could enrich the ArCo Knowledge Graph.